How We Are Funded

 Please Note.
-No tax dollars are used to fund the Pender Island Recycling Society or recycling depot operation.
+No tax dollars are used to fund the Pender Island Recycling Society or the depot operation.

 BC Recycling Program

 We provide collection services for seven British Columbia residential recycling stewardship programs: household batteries; consumer electronics; light bulbs and fixtures; paint; packaging and printed paper; small appliances and power tools; and smoke/CO alarms; thermostats; and used oil and antifreeze.